Purchase the Day Trips Around Rochester book on Amazon

 Lock 33

-In this suburban corridor, there are a few places to access the canal other than the canal path.
-Lock 33 Canal Park is a great location to observe the boats traveling through the westernmost lock before reaching Lockport.
+In this suburban corridor, there are a few places to access the canal, aside from the canal path.
+Lock 33 Canal Park is an excellent location to observe boats traveling through the westernmost lock before reaching Lockport.
 Meridian Centre Park also provides trails that take you into the grasslands behind the Jewish Home of Rochester and back along the canal path.
-Monroe County

 Erie Canal Genesee River Genesee Valley Park bridges